 It’s easy to sweep intimacy aside when we’re stressed out or upset, and to remind your significant other of how much you love to support, and appreciate them will invite intimacy back into your relationship.
 Slip an encouraging note into the pocket of your spouse’s trousers.
 Order take-out from his favorite sushi place and have it sent to his office on a day that’s filled with deadlines.
 Send your partner a sweet text out of the blue.
 Plan a vacation or a grand night out.
 Surprising your spouse will shake both of you out of monotony, reintroduce excitement to your relationship, and reinforce your love for each other.

 Set aside time each day to talk

 Rarely should this be forced, in that the expectation attached to an obligatory discussion can breed anxiety, resentment, and disappointment?
-Rather, clue into when your spouse is most at ease and use that time to reconnect with him or her.
+Instead, clue into when your spouse is most at ease and use that time to reconnect with him or her.
 Ensure that your surroundings are quiet when you do so—your phone has put away, the children are elsewhere, the television is off—so that you’re both keen to listen.

 Reconnect by returning to nature together

 Set your alarm early and take a morning walk with your spouse in the nearby park.
-Take a trip to the seashore and spend an afternoon simply watching the ocean and feeling the breeze.
+Take a trip to the seashore and spend an afternoon just watching the ocean and feeling the breeze.
 The glories of nature, where there are few distractions, will allow you to focus on the beauty around you and the beauty between you.